sss441803/BosonSupremacy/Readme.md

 * mpi4py
 * filelock

-We recommend anaconda for python virtual environment management, and it is best to start a clean environment for this project.
+We recommend Anaconda for python virtual environment management, and it is best to start a clean environment for this project.

+For threshold detector Torontonian analysis of Jiuzhang samples, a Julia program `compute_torontonian.jl` is used (https://arxiv.org/abs/2207.10058).
+Julia can also be installed using Anaconda within the same virtual environment.

 ### CuPy Issues
 If GPU implementations are used, please insure that cupy is installed properly.
 Normally, you shouldn't have to install cudatoolkit before hand, as the default method of installing cupy from conda